microsoft/vscode-docs/docs/java/java-testing.md

 #### Unmanaged folder

-If your project does not use any build tools, for simplicity, you can directly include the [junit-platform-console-standalone](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/) JAR in the project classpath (via setting `java.project.referencedLibraries`, check [Library configuration](/docs/java/java-project.md#library-configuration) for more information).
+If your project does not use any build tools, for simplicity, you can directly include the [junit-platform-console-standalone](https://repo1.maven.org/maven2/org/junit/platform/junit-platform-console-standalone/) JAR in the project classpath (via setting `java.project.referencedLibraries`, check [Dependency management](/docs/java/java-project.md#dependency-management) for more information).

 ### TestNG